 - What ways and to what degree do ADVANCEing FieldSafety practices affect field team members' feelings of support and safety during fieldwork?

-We will track the learning process of field research teams from pre-MOOC to post field campaign (figure 1) by conducting surveys, interviews, and focus groups; evaluating the training program resources; and through direct observation and workshop sessions.
+We will track the learning process of field research teams from pre-MOOC to post field campaign by conducting surveys, interviews, and focus groups; evaluating the training program resources; and through direct observation and workshop sessions.
 This information will help inform the research questions and the effectiveness of the ADVANCEing FieldSafety training program.